-There are five members (three Independent Members and two Members who are also Trustees/Directors) and seven Trustees/Directors who sit on the Trust Board.
+There are six members (four Independent Members and two Members who are also Trustees/Directors) and six Trustees/Directors who sit on the Trust Board.

 Specialist Area: Finance and Business Development

 Adrian is a local resident.
 Having grown up in Stanmore, he has lived in Bushey since 2004 and relocated his primary business to the area in 2005.
 He has a real heart for the local people and the community and originally applied to be a governor at Hartsbourne Primary School for those reasons; simply to give something back.

 Adrian has gained a wealth of experience in financial services since 1988 and is currently a Director of three different companies; Dukes IFA Limited, now based in Bushey Heath which has been operating as a limited company since 2004, Dukes Wills & Trusts Limited and also a new retail shop in Bushey ‘Just Because’ which sells gifts and accessories.
 He has other business interests, primarily in an auto-enrolment company.
 With two children currently of Key Stage 2 age at two different schools and recent experience of local governance within a primary school setting, he sees the role of Independent Member as something that he can give his full attention to and one through which he can continue to contribute to the local education landscape in Bushey, within the Multi Academy Trust setting.